Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released on 30 June 2023, Mount Barker had a median income among taxpayers of $42,665 and an average income of $51,918.
-These figures are lower than the national averages of $59,973 and $74,392 respectively for Rest of WA.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated median income in Mount Barker as of September 2025 would be approximately $46,769, with average income at around $56,913.
-The 2021 Census data shows that household, family and personal incomes in Mount Barker fall between the 7th and 12th percentiles nationally.
-In Mount Barker, 30.7% of the population (959 individuals) have incomes ranging from $400 to $799, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 31.1%.
-Despite modest housing costs allowing for 86.7% income retention, total disposable income in Mount Barker ranks at just the 11th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Mount Barker had a median taxpayer income of $42,665 and an average income of $51,918.
+These figures are lower than the national averages of $59,973 (median) and $74,392 (average).
+Considering Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for Mount Barker as of September 2025 would be approximately $46,769 (median) and $56,913 (average).
+The 2021 Census data indicates that household, family, and personal incomes in Mount Barker fall between the 7th and 12th percentiles nationally.
+In Mount Barker, 30.7% of individuals have an income range of $400 - $799, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 31.1%.
+Despite modest housing costs allowing for 86.7% income retention, total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income